Althuwaynee/DEWS--Distance-Elevation-Watershed-and-slope-unit/README.md

 # Software
 QGIS software v.3.9, 3.10, 3.11

-Its free to use and distribute.

-Happy learning
 Omar AlThuwaynee
 --------------------------------

 # DEWS: a QGIS tool pack for the automatic selection of reference rain gauges for landslide-triggering rainfall thresholds